tracystacktrace/vfpchatfilterpatch/README.md

 ![Example screenshot.](https://github.com/tracystacktrace/vfpchatfilterpatch/raw/main/docs/example_1.png)

 However, when joining to the unsupported server (i.e. using vanilla `font.txt`), by writing other characters the player will be kicked out with the message "Illegal characters in chat" or similar.
-So don't try to use it everywhere, firstly make sure the server has allowed these characters.
+So don't try to use it everywhere, and make sure the server has allowed these characters.

 As ViaFabricPlus, this is an only client-side mod.